 - 5. Cues You Provided

-- 6. Ongoing Assessment of the Patient’s Progress Towards Their Goals
+- 6. Ongoing Assessment Of Progress Toward Goals

 - 7. Coordination with Care Team

 Documentation tells the story of a patient’s healthcare journey.

 It began with a presenting illness, then came the speech therapy referral, and now speech treatment, where you come in.